 Demographics are the characteristics of a population.
 For school planning, demographics refer to the number of students in different geographic areas of the county.
 This includes the number of current and projected students.
 Diversity characteristics: gender, race, ethnicity, English Language Learners (ELL), Exceptional Student Education (ESE), Free or Reduced Lunch (FRL) are also part of student demographics.

-A traffic analysis zone is the unit of geography most commonly used in conventional transportation planning models.
-Traffic Analysis Zones are simply a way of identifying different geographic areas or neighborhoods throughout Broward County and is created by the Broward County Metropolitan Planning Organization.
+A Traffic Analysis Zone (TAZ) is the unit of geography most commonly used in conventional transportation planning models.
+Traffic Analysis Zones are simply a way of identifying different geographic areas or neighborhoods throughout Broward County and are created by the Broward County Metropolitan Planning Organization.
 Each TAZ has a set of streets or canals that defines the perimeter of the TAZ or neighborhood.

 A unique number identifies each TAZ or neighborhood.
 Student data is provided for each TAZ.
 TAZ information by School attendance area is available on the Demographics & Student Assignments website.